Evidence of quantum phase transition in real-space vacuum entanglement of higher derivative scalar quantum field theories: Discussions and Future outlook

-We would like to conclude by reminding once again about the debate whether the LGW theory of phase transition is adequate to understand QPT.
-Our analysis explicitly shows that this is indeed the case as Landau theory requires nonlinear term to drive transition.
-In our model, QPT is driven by higher derivative term.
-While the model proposed here is a simple scalar order parameter, it can explain some of the crucial experimental measurements including the discontinuity \cite{vedral2008-PRB}.
-Our goal is to include charge carriers in the model including sixth derivative term and explain other phenomena in the HTS.
+Recently, treating entanglement as an analogue of energy, Brand\~ao and Plenio showed that entanglement satisfy analogous first law of thermodynamics\cite{Brandao2008}.
+Once a complete analogy between entanglement and thermodynamics is build, it may be possible to understand the relation between the entanglement specific heat and the specific heat in thermodynamics.
+While the model proposed is a simple scalar order parameter, it can explain some of the crucial experimental measurements including the discontinuity \cite{vedral2008-PRB}.
+Our goal is to include charge carriers in the model including NNN coupling term and explain other phenomena in the HTS.
 We hope to report this in the future.